-No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).
+No. Contracted entities do not perform waiver operational and administrative functions on behalf of the

 4. Role of Local/Regional Non-State Entities.
 Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity (Select One):